Before we discuss how to identify the presence of insulin resistance symptoms in your life you must first understand the role of insulin in your body.

 When we look over the list of foods that will reverse insulin resistance we clearly see that when we return to the diet that our ancestors ate we are giving our body exactly what it needs for optimal health.
 The best diet for insulin resistance is also the best diet for any other health condition and humanity in general.

 An actual insulin resistance test per se is not available.
 Instead, diagnoses are made by looking at the comprehensive picture of your health using a variety of tools, including the presence of insulin resistance symptoms, health conditions you have, and lab work.
 Your lifestyle, level of stress, type of diet you eat, and patterns for exercising will be taken into account as well.

 For example, if you have high triglycerides and low HDL which typically occur in insulin resistance then a knowledgeable physician would suspect resistance and pursue further testing like a glucose tolerance test.

 Dr. Charles Gant recommends a blood test that measures insulin after fasting overnight and then again two hours after a high carbohydrate meal.
 He states a normal insulin level is 6 to 8, while 12 is problematic and 16 indicates a definite problem.
 Marcelle Pic recommends a glucose level no higher than 75 to 80.
 If fasting glucose climbs to 100 then we’re talking about prediabetes, and if it hits 126 then we’re looking at diabetes.

-It's important to be aware that many traditional main-stream physicians are not educated about insulin resistance and therefore you should be seeking a health care provider who practices what is called functional medicine to make an accurate diagnoses and design a plan for recovery.
+It’s important to be aware that many traditional mainstream physicians are not properly educated about insulin resistance and therefore you may be better off seeking a health care provider who practices what is called functional medicine or integrative medicine to make an accurate diagnosis and design a plan for recovery.